Run Modes

 predominantly single copy.

-(seqin=FILE) using minimap2.
-This can be skipped by providing a BAM file with bam=FILE.
-For each regcheck
+) using minimap2.
+This can be skipped by providing a BAM file with bam=FILE

 feature, the same samtools depth calculation is performed as for the BUSCO data.
 The mean depth across the region